What is Estate Planning?

 A testator must be competent and at least 15 years of age.
-A will may be made in any of the following forms:
+You can make a will in any of the following forms:

-• It must be in writing, dated at the time of making the will, and signed by the testator before at least two witnesses present who shall sign their names certifying the signature of the testator;
+It must be dated at the time of making the will, and signed by the testator before at least two witnesses present.
+The witnesses shall sign their names certifying the signature of the testator;

-• By Public Document.
 The testator must declare to a District Officer before at least two witnesses what dispositions he wishes to include in his will.
-The District Officer must note down such declarations and read it to both the testator and witnesses, all affixing their signatures after having ascertained that the statement written down corresponds with the declaration of the testator.
+The District Officer must note down such declarations and read it to both the testator and witnesses, all affixing their signatures after making sure that the statement written down corresponds with the declaration of the testator.

-• Secret Document.
 The testator must sign his name on the document, close the document and sign across the place of closure.
-This document must be presented to a District Official with at least 2 witnesses and declare to them that it contains his testamentary dispositions.
+He must present the document to a District Official with at least 2 witnesses and declare to them that it contains his testamentary dispositions.

 It’s very important to observe the correct legal formalities when signing, amending, or revoking your Will.
 If you fail to follow all of the specific formalities, then your Last Will won’t be legally valid.

 I already have my last will and testament in my home country; do I need a different will for my assets in Thailand?

 Different jurisdictions usually require different formalities for the wills.
 Having a will drafted in your home country to cover all your assets in Thailand may be troublesome to your family, especially in the event that the will might be invalid in Thailand courts should it not conform to the Thai law requirements.
 We recommend that you prepare and sign a Thai Will on Thai territory to ensure that Thai rules regarding the form of your will apply.